Hide this website

 Settlement.Org

-This website provides newcomers with information and resources to settle in Ontario, Canada in the areas of:
+This website provides newcomers who want to settle in Ontario with information and resources about:

 • immigration and citizenship